jon-xu/scSplit/README.md

    *e) "scSplit_dist_alleles.txt": the distinguishing alleles that can be used to genotype and assign sample to clusters*

-   *f) "scSplit_dist_matrix.csv": the ALT alelle Presence/Absence (P/A) matrix as a reference in assigning sasmple to clusters*
+   *f) "scSplit_dist_matrix.csv": the ALT allele Presence/Absence (P/A) matrix on distinguishing variants for all samples as a reference in assigning sample to clusters*

+   *g) "scSplit_PA_matrix.csv": the full ALT allele Presence/Absence (P/A) matrix for all samples*

    *g) "scSplit.model", a python pickle dump containing the final allele fraction model (model.model_MAF), and the probability of each cell belonging to each sample (model.P_s_c)*